ffimnsr/midas-rs/README.md

-drop      Drops everything inside the database redo      Redo the last migration revert    Reverts the last migration setup     Setups and creates the database must have privilege user status    Checks the status of the migration up        Apply all non-applied migrations
+drop      Drops everything inside the database redo      Redo the last migration revert    Reverts the last migration init      Setups and creates initial file directory and env status    Checks the status of the migration up        Apply all non-applied migrations
 ```